NLNM-0-0/grpc_seminar/README.md

 docker-compose up
 ```
 # How to generate protobuf
-**Note:** We already protobuf for all modules.
-You don't need to do that
+**Note:** We have already generated protobuf files for all modules, so you don't need to do that
 ## For Golang
 ```
 ./gen-protobuf.sh